wayXing/RichardPoFlow/README.md

 # RichardPoFlow
-Richards equation on porous media using finite difference
+Richards equation on porous media using finite difference scheme.

-This project aims to solve ground flow problems (based on Richard's equation on heterogeneous field.)
+This project aims to solve ground flow problems (based on Richard's equation with heterogeneous field input.)

-One of the focus of this project is to develop general surrogate model (both by data driven and projection based reduced order model) to the ground flow problems.
+One focus of this project is to develop general surrogate models (both data-driven and projection based reduced order model).
+The Richard's equation here also serves as a playground for these surrogate.
+Thus the code contains low efficient but easily readable version as well as more efficient version with less readability.

+**The code is still under develop and not yet to be released.**

 <!---